A Guide to the Archanes Wine Region in Crete Discover the best wineries in Archanes Book a villa holiday near the wine region with Bnbstay.

 Archanes is a leading Cretan wine region primarily known and highly regarded for its PDO (Protected Designation of Origin) Archanes aromatic pale red wines made from Kotsifali and Mandilaria grapes.
 The Archanes region is just one of a couple of appellations that use the Kotsifali grape.
 The other is neighbouring, Peza.
 The Kotsifali grape has very little colour or body, so it needs to have 25% of Mandilaria grapes added.
 The latter adds tannins and structure to the wine.

 The region also produces white wines from the Vilana, Vidiano, and Thrapsathiri grapes, as well as the best-quality extra-virgin olive oil, raisins, and herbs.
+Visit a winery for a tasting and bring a bottle or two back to your luxury villa rental in Crete.

 The History of the Archanes Wine Region, Crete